medeirosi1/medeirosi1/README.md

 - 👋 Hi, I’m @medeirosi1
-- 👀 I’m interested in Javascrip,HTML and CSS.
+- 👀 I’m interested in Javascrip, HTML and CSS.
 - 🌱 I’m currently learning frontend and backend programmation.
 - 💞️ I’m looking to collaborate on all.
 - 📫 How to reach me "https://www.linkedin.com/in/thiago-lucas-19b0b3220/"